Home

 Javanese and Lao Speaking population

 Javanese and Lao speaking population is one of the factors based on which Javanese and Lao languages can be compared.
 The total count of Javanese and Lao Speaking population in percentage is also given.
-The percentage of people speaking Javanese language is 1.25 % whereas the percentage of people speaking Lao language is Not Available.
+The percentage of people speaking Javanese language is 1.25 % whereas the percentage of people speaking Lao language is 0.22 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Javanese and Lao on Javanese vs Lao where you will get native speakers, speaking population in percentage and native names.

 Javanese and Lao Language Codes